 The club has undergone many changes in the years I have been at the club; some good, some bad.
 The club is currently in the process of a significant long-term course restoration project.
 This is under the guidance of life member and close family friend Neil Crafter.
 Over the years, as different designers took the opportunity to make changes, the course started to lack cohesion from one hole to the next.
 Neil and the team at Kooyonga are doing a fantastic job of restoring old features and bringing back a level of flow the course has lacked for some time.

 About the Course

 The golf course is by no means long in today’s world, measuring 6,776 yards from the championship tees.
 Many of the holes are well bunkered, forcing the golfer to make a decision from the tee.
-Laying up short in the wider landing zones leaves a longer approach while attacking with the driver into the narrower playing corridors or challenging the bunkers by hitting beyond them shortens the approach considerably.
+Laying up short in the wider landing zones leaves a longer approach.
+In contrast, attacking with the driver into the narrower playing corridors, or challenging the bunkers by hitting beyond them, shortens the approach.
 For many, the par 5’s are reachable with a mid to long iron while the par 4’s will only require a wedge of some sort for the aggressive golfer off the tee.

-No other course has brought me more joy or good memories than Kooyonga.
+No other course has brought me more joy or good memories than Kooyonga Golf Club.
 I hope with time I will find myself returning more often to enjoy the course more regularly.